Sharing stories with the world that Inspire, inform, educate, empower.

 Hi, I'm Jennifer, founder of Daisy Lane Publishing.
 I'm a multi-genre author with a passion for coaching and mentoring, speaking, and publishing quality books, written from the heart, acknowledging that one story can empower many.
 I adore stories that are written with passion, inform and educate the reader, offering them hope and strength, courage and resilience to continue on their journey regardless of who, or how old the reader is.
-I am a YMag Thought Leader/Maker and Ausmumpreneur.
-I am also a judge for the ABIA awards, The Forevability Awards and Books on Tour PR and Marketing and I write for Brainz Magazine as a Senior Executive Contributor and also for Mo2vate Magazine.
-I am also delighted to work in partnership with Beam In Business and in 2021 was totally humbled to be granted a place in the Brainz Global 500 and to be nominated for the Positive Leadership Award 2022.
+I am a YMag Thought Leader/Change Maker and Ausmumpreneur.
+I am also a judge for the ABIA awards, The Forevability Awards and Books on Tour PR and Marketing and I write for Brainz Magazine as a Senior Executive Contributor.
+I am also delighted to work in partnership with Beam In Business and in 2021 and 2022 was totally humbled to be granted a place in the Brainz Global 500 and to be nominated for the Positive Leadership Award 2022.

 Many people ask why I called my publishing press Daisy Lane.
 When I was little, as a family we would visit my grandparents house every Sunday for a roast dinner.
 I'd delight in walking down their drive to the back entrance, week after week, pulling a daisy from each bush on either side of the drive to give to grandma.
 It was always a visual delight and I could never get enough of their scent.